A Guide to Growing MonsteraGrow and care for this favorite of avid houseplant collectors

 Grow in a pot that is 2 to 4 inches wider and deeper than the root ball, with adequate drainage holes.
 Avoid planting in a container that’s too big to help prevent root rot.
 Make sure the pot is wide and deep enough to accommodate a moss pole or other support.

 To encourage plants to climb, Monstera is often trained on a support known as a moss pole and provide the ideal surface for aerial roots to attach.
-Other supports such as a decorative trellis can also be used.

 How often do you water a monstera?

 Water every 1 to 2 weeks, or whenever the soil feels dry 2 inches down.
 Allow plants to dry out in between waterings.
 Avoid overwatering, which can cause root rot.
 Reduce watering during fall and winter.

 Apply a balanced 20-20-20 liquid fertilizer monthly during the growing season, from mid-March to November.
 Cease fertilizing in winter when plant growth slows down.

 Plants can be kept bushy or allowed to climb.
 Trim back to desired size in spring when there is active growth.
 Save leaf cuttings to propagate into new plants.
 Remove any damaged or old leaves as needed to divert energy back into the plant.

 Wipe leaves with a damp cloth every few months to keep foliage looking fresh.